What happens during cataract surgery?

-After the proper anesthesia and numbing of the eye your cataract surgeon will place a small incision in your eye about 3mm wide.
-Modern day cataract surgery is also called micro-surgery because the incision sizes have become so small.
-Once the incision is made the cataract surgeon will insert a probe to break up the cloudy cataract and then remove the material.
+After the eye is numb, your cataract surgeon will place a small incision in your eye about 3mm wide.
+Modern day cataract surgery is referred to as micro-surgery because the incision sizes have become so small.
+Once the incision is made the surgeon will insert a probe to break up the cloudy cataract and then remove the material.
 A suction tube will remove all of the loose debris and the capsular bag is prepared for the artificial IOL implant.
-The foldable IOL is then inserted into a tube and then unfolds once in place.
-Intraocular lenses will have haptics and “lens arms” to hold it in place.
+The folded IOL is then inserted into a tube and then unfolds once in place.
+Intraocular lenses will have haptics, or “lens arms”, to hold it in place.
 With the cataract removed and the IOL in place, light can once again travel unimpeded to the back of the eye and focus on the retina where the image is interpreted and transmitted to the brain.
 The end result is clear youthful vision.

 During cataract surgery, the cloudy lens of your eye is removed and replaced with a clear lens implant.
 As mentioned earlier you will need to discuss what type of lens implant that you want for determining your vision after surgery.
-Patients now have an option of monofocal lens implants for seeing at one distance only or multifocal (also called premium lens implants) that enables vision at near, far, and intermediate distances.
-Our cataract eye doctors will help you determine what lens implant type would be best for your vision.
-Some of the premium lens implants offered include: The Acrysof Restor, The Tecnis Multifocal IOL and the Acrysof Restor Toric lens implant.
-Please feel free to visit our premium lens implants page for more information.
+Patients now have options regarding their lens implants.
+In addition to standard, monofocal lens implants, that provide vision at one distance only, there are premium lens implants that enable patients to see at near, far, and intermediate distances, and those that correct for astigmatism.
+Southwestern Eye Center, we offer a wide variety of lenses for you to choose from in order to ensure you achieve your desired visual outcomes.
+Our doctors and surgery counselors will help you determine what lens implant type would be best for your vision.

 Results can vary but most people have excellent results.
 Within the first day of cataract surgery it is very important not to rub or press on your eye.
 It is common that you will have some itching, tearing, and mild discomfort.

-1. It is normal to feel head grog from the local anesthesia after cataract surgery.
-The effects will wear off relatively quickly but do not be alarmed.
+- It is normal to feel a little groggy from the local anesthesia after cataract surgery.
+The effects will wear off relatively quickly but do not be alarmed

-3. As previously mentioned avoid bumping or touching your eye after cataract surgery.
+- Avoid bumping or touching your eye after cataract surgery.
+Wear eye patch as directed.

-4. You may see some initial glare and haloes after cataract surgery but this should go away over time.
+- You may see some initial glare and haloes after cataract surgery but this will go away over time.

-5. You are not allowed to drive so be sure to have someone in place to take care of you.
-Make sure you get all of your prescriptions filled so you do not have to suddenly have to leave your home.
+- You will not be able to drive, so be sure to have transportation arranged and someone available to take care of you.
+Make sure you get all of your prescriptions filled before your surgery.

-6. Our practice will provide you with instructions for the prescription medications.
+- Our practice will provide you with instructions for the prescription medications and all post-operative instructions.

-Southwestern Eye Center has 22 locations throughout Arizona and two in New Mexico, conveniently located to make your cataract surgery experience easy!
+Southwestern Eye Center has locations throughout Arizona and two in New Mexico to make your cataract surgery experience convenient and easy!
+If you are seeking cataract surgery give us a call to discuss getting started.
+Most patients say that this is a life changing experience.

 If you are seeking cataract surgery give us a call to discuss getting started.
 Most patients say that this is a life changing experience.